The Right Diagnosis Means the World!

 Tips for Navigating the Doctor’s Office

 Remembering what to share during a doctor’s visit can be difficult.
-If you or a loved one needs to make notes for the doctor to provide the full picture of what’s happening, bring them!
+Bring notes with you to help support conversations!
 They could be the missing link to learning the root cause of symptoms and the timeline.

 Seeing the doctor sooner than later is important.
 Because neurological conditions may have a slower onset, it can be difficult to pinpoint which symptoms started at what time.